zogzog/cubicweb/doc/book/en/devweb/edition/dissection.rst

   * on success:

-    * an url (string) representing the next thing to jump to
+    * a url (string) representing the next thing to jump to

 Given the array structure described above, it is quite simple to manipulate the DOM to show the errors at appropriate places.